How to Become a Clinical Health Psychologist

-Like many medical and science professions, there’s an academic path to follow to become a health psychologist, but not everyone’s journey is the same.
+Like many medical and scientific professions, there’s an academic path to becoming a health psychologist, but not everyone’s journey is the same.
 Below are five common steps to start a career in health psychology.

 Step 1: Bachelor’s degree in psychology

 A bachelor’s degree is the foundation for a career in health psychology.
-A bachelor’s degree in health psychology may be listed as a clinical health psychology program or offered as an area of concentration in a general psychology curriculum.
+A bachelor’s degree in health psychology may be offered as a clinical health psychology program or as an area of concentration within a general psychology curriculum.

 Graduates with a bachelor’s degree are eligible for positions such as a community health education specialist or an occupational health specialist or in research-based jobs.
 Or, you could put your psychology skills to work in many industries that benefit from understanding how people think, such as education, communications or sales.